Nowhere girl

-"Nowhere girls" or "Mei Nü" (沒女 (méi nǚ)) is a neologism coined to describe women who have no money, employment, education, prospects, looks, friends, or sophistication.
+Nowhere girl or Mei Nü (沒女 (méi nǚ)) is a neologism used to describe women perceived to lack money, employment, education, prospects, looks, friendships, or sophistication.
+The term carries strong pejorative connotations and is used to characterise women who refuse to conform to male expectations and are therefore perceived as unattractive by men.
 The pronunciation of "nowhere girls" is homophonic (Note: See Standard_Chinese_phonology#Third_tone_sandhi) with "beautiful girls" (美女 (měi nǚ)) in Mandarin Chinese.

-The term, which has strong pejorative connotations, is used to characterise women who refuse to conform to male expectations and are therefore thought to be unattractive by men.
-It may be a calque of a South Korean term, it spread to Hong Kong via China, and became popularised through its use in a reality show called Nowhere Girls, which was broadcast by Television Broadcasts Limited.
-This show has aroused much public discussion on this topic.
+The term may be a calque of a South Korean term, though it spread to Hong Kong via China.
+It became popularised through a reality show called Nowhere Girls, broadcast by Television Broadcasts Limited, which sparked considerable public debate about the term and its implications.

 Description

-In the TV programme Nowhere Girls, women are called "nowhere girls" because they are lazy, selfish, short-tempered, rude to others, unfashionable and self-deluded.
+In the TV program Nowhere Girls, women called "nowhere girls" are depicted as lazy, selfish, short-tempered, rude to others, unfashionable and self-deluded.
+They supposedly: